 A lot of planning and work goes into a regatta.
 Your kids are doing their part taking care of the boats before and after regattas...but we need help from parents in setting up/staffing/taking down tents, taking photographs, selling concessions, hosting pasta parties as well as other tasks related to the Stotesbury regatta in Philadelphia.
 Find out more about our volunteer needs.

-You will receive email from our volunteer coordinators to let you know what the jobs are and when you can sign up.
+Soon after the season kick-off meeting in early March, you will receive an email from our volunteer coordinators to let you know what the jobs are and when you can sign up.
 We ask that every family sign up for at least six (6) volunteer slots over the course of the season.
 You will have fun, get to know other parents and kids, and you should not miss any of your child’s races.
-Click here to sign up.

 Thank you in advance for your help!
 The rowers truly appreciate all that is done for them and we cannot make this program work without you.